 PIR-00000 [PIR Number to be assigned by the Project Office] Project Initiation Request (PIR) – L1 v4.0

-Project Name: DoMore Student Name: Ammanuel Beyene
+Project Name: DoMoreAndProsper Student Name: Ammanuel Beyene

 This Project Initiation Request (PIR) is to be completed for all requests expected to require over 40 hours of effort or over 4 weeks of total duration.
 For larger requests requiring over 40 person-days or estimated project costs greater than $2,000, this template is used to assess the project's feasibility and get approval to scope the proposed project.